emanuele-f/PCAPdroid/advanced_features.md

 |      4 |            4 | uid     | int32  | Process UID, -1 if unknown |
 |      8 |           20 | appname | string | App package name           |

 The `appname` field contains the app package name truncated to 19 characters, which is useful to quickly spot an app without having to manually resolve it from the uid.
-The total per-packet overhead when the trailer is enabled is `14 B (Ethernet) + 28 B (trailer) + 4 B (Ethernet FCS) = 46 B`.
+The total per-packet overhead when the trailer is enabled is `14 B (Ethernet) + padding + 28 B (trailer) + 4 B (Ethernet FCS) = 46 B + padding`.
+The padding varies from 0 to 3 bytes.